Archethought/dfds/TOOLBOX.md

 apt-get install python-pip python-dev libmysqlclient-dev
 ```

-Here's where Docker helps you save and version your own sandbox.
+Docker helps you save and version your own sandbox.
-Using **commit** you can save this version like so:
+Using **docker commit** you can save your version like so:

 ```
 docker commit <containerId> localhost:5000/sandbox:numerics1